-- 1.1 Cheshire West and Chester Council (the Council) is the licensing authority for the Cheshire West and Chester District, under the provisions of the Gambling Act 2005 (the Act).
-The District as a whole covers an area of 350 square miles with a total population of 333,900 (expected to increase by 5% in the next ten years) and is located in the County of Cheshire, between the Welsh hills and rural Cheshire.
-Our population has an ageing profile, by 2023, almost a quarter of our residents will be 65 or over. - 1.2 Cheshire West and Chester Council is the fourth largest unitary authority in the North West.
-The major towns and cities include: Chester, Ellesmere Port, Frodsham, Neston, Northwich and Winsford.
-The area is an interesting mixture of both rural and urban communities and combines an exciting range of attractions, festivals, events and shopping experiences for both local residents and tourists alike. - 1.3 The new Cheshire West and Chester Council Plan 2016 2020 "Helping the Borough Thrive" sets out the Council's priorities and key initiatives based around the themes of: - Thriving residents - Thriving economy - Thriving communities
+- 1.1 Cheshire West and Chester Council (the Council) is the Licensing Authority for the Cheshire West and Chester District, under the provisions of the Gambling Act 2005 (the Act).
+The District as a whole covers an area of 350 square miles with a total population of 340,500 (2018 estimate) and is located in the County of Cheshire, between the Welsh hills and rural Cheshire. - 1.2 The district has an ageing profile, with the number of residents aged over 65 expected to increase by over 46 per cent by 2035 and those over 85 will more than double (CW&C JSNA).
+See appendix 4 for a Local Area Profile - 1.3 Cheshire West and Chester Council is the fourth largest unitary authority in the North West.
+The borough includes the city of Chester and the major towns of Ellesmere Port, Frodsham, Neston, Northwich and Winsford.
+The area is an interesting mixture of both rural and urban communities and combines an exciting range of attractions, festivals, events and shopping experiences for both local residents and tourists alike. - 1.4 The new Cheshire West and Chester Council Plan 2016 2020 "Helping the Borough Thrive" sets out the Council's priorities and key initiatives based around the themes of: - Thriving residents - Thriving economy - Thriving communities